 Summary : Spend two full days in Glacier Bay National Park on this small ship cruise to Alaska, including wilderness exploration in the Tongass National Forest and the Glacier Bay outback.
 See magnificant glaciers like Margerie, Grand Pacific, and Dawes.
 Whale watch for orcas and humpbacks in Frederick Sound and Chatham Strait.
 Search for black and brown bears, eagles, sea otters, harbor seals, sea lions, and sea birds.
 This active itinerary includes adventure options like kayaking, stand up paddleboarding, and skiff rides in remote inlets.

-Activities : Child-Friendly, Kayaking, Snorkeling, Triple/Quad Cabins
+Activities : Child-Friendly, Kayaking, Triple/Quad Cabins

-$4,545 to $6,245
+$4,995 to $6,245

 Hello, Juneau!
 It’s off to the hospitality area you go.
 Up the gangplank, your crew meets you with a hearty welcome.
 The adventure begins, sailing west toward Icy Strait.

 Glacier Bay has a wow-worthy list of title: National Park, UNESCO World Heritage Site, Biosphere Reserve.
 At 3.3 million acres, add "Endless Adventure Playground" to the list.
 Head for the Glacier Bay outback.
 These are places most visitors never see.
 Dundas and Taylor Bays are in the southernmost reaches of the park.
 It’s less windswept tucked into a bay, but no less wild.
 Kayak around sea stacks.
 Or comb for critters if the tide is right.
 In far reaches, share the beach with sharp-eyed eagles and bears.
 Skiff deep in Dundas and make for the hills.
 A bushwack into the forest gets your heart pumping.
 Paddle through kelp in Taylor Bay.
-Backstroking sea otters hardly bat an eye at your boat.
+Backstroking sea otters hardly bat an eye at your passing.
 Your bartender has an Old Fashioned ready.
-Perfect timing too.
+Perfect timing, too.
 It’s happy hour and time to swap stories of this big day with your shipmates.

 An early morning pick-up.
 A National Park ranger comes aboard to share expert insight.
 Plus off-the-map places in bay that most visitors pass by.
 Have your binoculars handy—South Marble Island is a birder’s slice of heaven.
 Puffins scoot through the water.
 Guillemots and gulls chatter up the airwaves.
 The snoozing sea lions don’t seem to mind.
 Cruise to the far end of Tarr Inlet where Margerie and Grand Pacific Glaciers calve into the water.
 Backed by knife-edged peaks, pull into narrow Tidal Inlet.
 Bears like to forage along this shoreline.
-Mountain goats too.
+Mountain goats, too.
 Back at Bartlett Cove, if time and daylight allow, take a forest hike around the park’s HQ, and say farewell to your ranger.

 At Kuiu, scope the intertidal zones of Saginaw Bay for bears from a kayak or skiff.
 Eagles fish here, too—their white noggins give away their perches.
 Kayak along the Keku Islands or take the pace down a notch checking out tide pools and abundant life in the intertidal zones.
 It’s remote, and remarkable.
-Humpbacks beeline it here each season to feast in the krill-rich waters.
-After your breakfast, look for whales eating theirs.
-Chances are high they will be—time to hang and enjoy the show.
-Based on wind and weather, your expedition team has the lineup of adventures all mapped out.
+Humpbacks beeline it to Frederick Sound each season to feast in the krill-rich waters.
+Hang out and enjoy the show.
+Based on wind and weather, your expedition team has more adventures mapped out.
 Cruise past Five Fingers Lighthouse, Alaska’s oldest light station and The Brothers Islands, where sea lions nap on rocky nobs.
-Paddle into the deeps of Port Houghton or Windham Bay or head ashore for a hike.
+Paddle into the depths of Port Houghton or Windham Bay or head ashore for a hike.

-Mmmm, fresh baked pastries over one last breakfast.
+Enjoy fresh baked pastries over one last breakfast.
 Your crew and new friends wish heartfelt goodbyes.
 This morning, transfer to the Juneau airport.

-Due to the nature of explorations, itineraries are guidelines and will change in order to maximize wildlife and natural encounters.
+Read this itinerary as a guide only; the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.
 ExpeditionTrips is not responsible for itinerary changes.

-Airfare; items of a personal nature; some super-premium alcohol; optional gratuities; snorkeling; travel insurance; port taxes and fees; fuel surcharge may apply.
+Airfare; items of a personal nature; some super-premium alcohol; optional gratuities; travel insurance; port taxes and fees; fuel surcharge may apply.